azamlerc/fuzzy-names/README.md

 ### Why do we need this?

 At Compass, most of our real estate agents have one or more memberships in what is called a Multiple Listing Service, or MLS (a company that acts as a data source for real estate listings in a given area).
 For a variety of reasons, we need to identify records for our agents in these systems.
-In many cases, it's possible to match agents using their work email address, personal email address, or their state real estate license number.
+In many cases, it’s possible to match agents using their work email address, personal email address, or their state real estate license number.
 However, about half of the time matching by name is the most reliable solution.

 ### Efficiency

 A simple approach would be to write a function that takes two names and returns whether they are considered a match.
-However, when looking for a few thousand people in a few million records, that becomes a problem of n-squared efficiency (a few billion comparisons).
+However, when looking for a few thousand people in a few million records, that becomes a problem of n-squared complexity (a few billion comparisons).
 Instead, the problem can be optimized by indexing the target records.
-In some cases, it may be necessary to add several variations of a given person's name to the index.
+In some cases, it may be necessary to add several variations of a given person’s name to the index.

 ### Reliability

 Matching by name using these techniques may produce duplicate records.
 If one record is found we have a relatively high degree of confidence in a match, but if multiple records are found there is a risk of false positives.
-Therefore it's a good idea to start with the most exact matching techniques, which tend to produce fewer results, then proceed to the fuzzier ones.
+Therefore it’s a good idea to start with the most exact matching techniques, which tend to produce fewer results, then proceed to the fuzzier ones.

 ### Nicknames

-It's surprisingly common for people to use variations on a name in different systems.
+It’s surprisingly common for people to use variations on a name in different systems.
 For example, someone may prefer to use a nickname like `Dave` as part of their public facing brand, while using their legal name `David` for official purposes.
-For our purposes, these need to be considered equivalent.
+For our program, these need to be considered equivalent.

 Some names have quite a number of variations, like `Alexander`, `Alexandra`, `Alex`, `Alejandro`, `Ali`, and `Sasha`.
 We started with a list of common nicknames, and expanded it by training the system using people matched by other means such as email.
 In this way we empirically found no fewer than twenty variations of `Catherine`, `Katherine`, `Kathryn`, `Cathy`, `Katie`, `Kate`, etc.